Looking Back …

 There is a wealth of information to be found within these covers.
 Full of photographs and recorded events, this is the first book that completely documents the history of a community that once, for a short period of time, was known as "Orange Port."

 For those who call Port Orange home and know it as a city of the twenty-first century, there is something to cherish about this assemblage of pages.
-It even has a collection of Port Orange stories that gives us a glimpse of how the good old days were and how funny we are as individuals.
+It even has a collection of Port Orange stories that gives us a glimpse of the good old days.

-We are now sold out of out the companion VHS video that documented landmark sites.
 Encompassing 29 square miles and having over 56,067 people, Port Orange of today with its gated communities and expanding commercial development, overshadows a town that was known for its citrus, lumber, boat building, oystering, ranching, and farming.
 Gently blended and concealed among the areas of a twenty-first century city are historic remnants of a different time.
-The video's 16 sites are of Port Orange's greatest treasures that wait to be discovered and appreciated.